A PRACTICAL GUIDE

 If you have any tips, updates, or your own opinions, feel free to leave comments or drop us a line!

-PORTLAND HEARTS FOOD CARTS
+PORTLAND LOVES FOOD CARTS

 Portland has a proliferation of Food Carts and they seem to be growing in numbers and locations.
 Some might call them lunch wagons, taco trucks or even snack shacks, but whatever you call them, they are truly a phenomenon in Portland.
 Set up in parking lots, sidewalks, and even parks (sometimes in large groups and sometimes solo), one might nosh on a fresh tortilla Baja fish taco one day, a rib-sticking bowl of traditional goulash the next, have a coffee and pastry for an afternoon snack, and then take home a giant Indian combo box for dinner.